ashguine-svg/Imeck15/README.md

   * **📷 Image Recognition & Auto-Clicking:** Detects registered template images and clicks specific coordinates or random ranges.
   * **🔤 OCR Text Recognition (New\!):** Reads numbers or text from specified areas.
 You can set conditions (e.g., "Click only if HP \< 50%" or "Stop if text equals 'MAX'").
+      * [cite_start]**🆕 v1.8.1 Enhanced Setup:** The OCR settings screen now features **Real-time Feedback**[cite: 2, 6, 7].
+When configuring a target area, the system immediately displays the recognized text and validates the coordinates.
+This allows you to visually verify that your scan area is perfectly aligned before saving.
   * **📂 Smart Folder Modes:** Create complex scenarios without coding by assigning modes to folders:
       * **Sequence Priority (Cyan):** Clicks images in a strict step-by-step order.
 Great for login bonuses or tutorials.
       * **Cooldown (Purple):** Pauses the entire folder for a set time after any image is clicked.
 Perfect for "Close Ad" buttons.